-Table 1: Documentat ion to be submitted ---------- ------------ ----------- -----------
+Table 1: Documentation to be submitted ---------- --------------- ------- -----------

-ces of the ships, divisions, draught

-ns, location of

-d of the pumps (2)

-s (3)

-t

-(1) A: to be submitted for approval, in four copies

-- (2) Plans are to be schematic and functional and to contain all information necessary for their correct interpretation and verification such as: - service pressures; - capacity and head of pumps and compressors, if any; - materials and dimensions of piping and associated fittings; - volumes of protected spaces, for gas and foam fire-extinguishing systems; - surface areas of protected zones for automatic sprinkler and pressure water-spraying, low expansion foam and powder fire-extinguishing systems; - capacity, in volume and/or in mass, of vessels or bottles containing the extinguishing media or propelling gases, for gas, automatic sprinkler, foam and powder fire-extinguishing systems; - type, number and location of nozzles of extinguishing media for gas, automatic sprinkler, pressure water-spraying, foam and powder fire-extinguishing systems.
+No. I/A (1) Document (2) 1 А Structural fire protection, showing the method of construction, purpose of the various spaces of the ships, the fire rating of bulkheads and decks, means of closing of openings in "A" and "B" class divisions, draught 2 ۸ stops 2 A Natural and mechanical ventilation systems showing the penetrations in "A" class divisions, location of 2 ۸ dampers, means of closing, arrangements of air conditioning rooms 3 A Means of escape and, where required, the relevant dimensioning 4 A Automatic fire detection systems and manually operated call points 5 A Fire pumps and fire main, including pump head and capacity, hydrant and hose locations 6 A Arrangement of fixed fire-extinguishing systems (2) and inert gas systems 7 A Arrangement of sprinkler or sprinkler equivalent systems, including the capacity and head of the pumps (2) 8 А Fire-fighting equipment and firemen's outfits (or fire control plans) 9 А Fixed fire-extinguishing system in scavenge spaces of two-stroke crosshead type engines (3) 10 А Electrical diagram of the fixed gas fire-extinguishing systems 11 А Electrical diagram of the sprinkler systems 12 А Electrical diagram of power control and position indication circuits for fire doors 13 General arrangement plan 14 А Diagram of the remote stop system (ventilation, fuel pumps, etc.) (1) Ibmitted for approval, in four copies (0) ubmitted for information, in duplicate.
+(2) to be schematic and functional and to contain all information necessary for their correct interpretation and verification such as: service pressures; capacity and head of pumps and compressors, if any; materials and dimensions of piping and associated fittings; volumes of protected spaces, for gas and foam fire-extinguishing systems; • surface areas of protected zones for automatic sprinkler and pressure water-spraying, low expansion foam and powder fire-extinguishing systems; • capacity, in volume and/or in mass, of vessels or bottles containing the extinguishing media or propelling gases, for gas, automatic sprinkler, foam and powder fire-extinguishing systems; type, number and location of nozzles of extinguishing media for gas, automatic sprinkler, pressure water-spraying, foam and nowder fire-extinguishing systems and powder fire-extinguishing systems.
 All or part of the information may be provided, instead of on the above plans, in suitable operation manuals or in specifications of the systems.

-(3) See Pt C, Ch 1, Sec 2, [2.4.1] of the Rules for the Classification of Ships
+(3) Ch 1, Sec 2, [2.4.1] of the Rules for the Classification of Ships

-I: to be submitted for information, in duplicate.